SACHI Dental Clinic

 Treatment Plan Explanation Content

-• Treatment Costs: We will explain the anticipated costs for treatment.
+• Treatment duration: We will also explain an estimated timeframe for the treatment.

 Important Aspects of Treatment Planning

-• Thorough Understanding: We will explain treatment content and costs in clear, understandable language so that patients fully comprehend.
-Please feel free to ask questions.
+• Ensuring full understanding: We will explain the treatment and costs carefully in clear terms so that you can fully understand.
+Please feel free to ask any questions.

-• Option Presentation: In some cases, we may propose multiple treatment methods.
-We will explain the advantages and disadvantages of each, allowing you to choose the most suitable treatment method.
+• Presenting options: Depending on the case, we may propose multiple treatment options.
+We will clearly explain the advantages and disadvantages of each so that you can choose the option that is best for you.

 6. Initial Visit Costs: Detailed Cost Information

-• Variation by Treatment Content: The above is only an estimate.
-Costs may vary depending on treatment content.
+• Variation depending on treatment: The above is only a guideline.
+Costs may vary depending on the treatment, so please understand in advance.

-• Medical Expense Deduction: If medical expenses paid in one year exceed a certain amount, they may be eligible for medical expense deduction.
-Please keep your receipts carefully.
+• Medical expense deduction: If the medical expenses you paid in a year exceed a certain amount, you may be eligible for a medical expense deduction.
+Please keep your receipts in a safe place for your tax return.

-If you have concerns about costs, please feel free to inquire when making reservations or calling with questions.
+If you have any concerns about costs, please feel free to ask when making your reservation or when contacting us by phone.
+Our staff will provide clear guidance.

 7. Next Appointment and Payment: For Continuous Treatment